Gebel el-Silsila: East bank subsites

 Stele of Amenhotep IV (Akhenaten) from Gebel el-Silsila.
 Kings are shown adoring Amun-Re.
 Image depiction from Lepsius.

 Survey work of the east bank has revealed 49 quarries, the largest being Quarry 34 (Q34) (reviewed in 7 partitions due to its immensity) containing 54 stone huts.

-The East bank holds several stele from the time of Amenhotep III.
+The East bank holds several stelae from the time of Amenhotep III.
 The stele and their texts are described in Karl Richard Lepsius' Denkmahler.
 The stelae are damaged, but one of them was inscribed in year 35.
 Amenhotep is shown adoring Amun-Re and is called "beloved of Sobek" in the inscriptions.
 The stela have been studied and described by Georges Legrain.

-A shrine with stele on three sides depicting Amenhotep III is located at Gebel el-Silisila East.
+A shrine with stelae on three sides depicting Amenhotep III is located at Gebel el-Silsila East.
 In the scenes Amenhotep III is accompanied by an official named Amenhotep, who held the title "Eyes of the King in the whole land".